This section contains useful information regarding assistance programs at Princeton.

 Students in the sciences and engineering fields who intend to pursue teaching careers may also be eligible for up to $3,000 under the Ford Foundation Engineering Loan Program.

-Medical Expense Reimbursement Program
+Medical Expense and Health Plan Assistance Program

 Short-Term Contingency Loan Program